 A less risky way to invest

-One of the most emotionally challenging aspects of investing in cryptocurrency or any other volatile market is the dramatic price swings.
+One of the most emotionally challenging aspects of investing in Bitcoin can be the dramatic price swings.